 Your Orchid can adapt to lower humidity levels but will appreciate added humidity by using a pebble tray, humidifier, or misiting.

 Your Orchid enjoys average room temperatures of 60-80 degrees.

-Feed your Orchid with a fertilizer made specifically for Orchids, diluted to half the recommended strength.
+Feed your Orchid with a fertilizer made specifically for Orchids.
+You can also use a Foliar Spray.
 Feed every time you water your plant during spring and summer, and feed every third watering during fall and winter.
 Before fertilizing, water thoroughly to rinse out any previously accumulated salts.

 Phalaenopsis Orchids are non-toxic to animals and humans.

 Flowers can last as long as 2-6 months if kept in ideal conditions.
 After blooms are spent, you can cut off the flower spike just above the node where the first flower bloomed from.
 New flowers should appear between 3-9 months later.